antsmc2/HDWalletUtil/README.md

 ```

 ### Creating Wallets
-*Note: The mnemonic phrase can be a freshly generated or retrieved from a storage location*
+*Note: The mnemonic phrase can be freshly generated or loaded from a storage location*

 ```
 import java.util.List;